-(Pocket-lint) - Apple has launched two Apple Watch models in 2020, splitting the range into a what many could see as a "pro" offering - in the Apple Watch Series 6 - and a more price-friendly offering in the new Apple Watch SE.
+(Pocket-lint) - Apple launched two Apple Watch models back in 2020, splitting the range into what many could see as a "pro" offering - now in the form of the Apple Watch Series 7 - and a more price-friendly offering in the new Apple Watch SE.

 The SE loses some of the more advanced and premium features in favour of delivering a much more wallet-friendly price.
 But has Apple cut too many corners to appeal, or has the smartwatch maker got the balance just right?

 The Watch SE is a massive upgrade over the Series 3, and "SE" doesn't stand for "super expensive" - quite the opposite, this is a sensibly priced entry point, and remains so even a couple of years after its launch.

 Apple pulled together many of the best bits from its now-discontinued Watch Series 4 and Series 5, helping to split the range into a much more distinctive entry-level and pro-spec approach.

 Sure, compared to the Series 7 model there are a number of differences in the SE, but the more we've been using this more affordable watch the more we've come to see that such differences aren't going to be deal-breakers for most casual users.

 The Apple Watch SE is the perfect middle ground for those users who aren't fussed about multiple health sensors or the added expense of luxe materials such as stainless steel or titanium.